jewelsofthought/neshama/site/posts/freedom/week_7/malkuth_hod.md

 <h3>Reflections</h3>

 <h4>Illumination</h4>

 <p>Why is Torah compared to light?
 Because it tells us the place of each thing.</p>

 <p>In truth, there is no need to change the world.
 Everything is here.
 Each thing has a place, and in that place it is good.
 Altogether, it is very good, a beautiful world.
-All that’s needed is a little light.</p>
+All that's needed is a little light.</p>

 <p>What is light?
 Light doesn't add anything or take away.
 It only reveals the meaning and purpose of all that it shines upon.</p>